-2. My parting wishes, and defires for you are,

-1. That the good feed which hath been fown amongst you, were well rooted in every heart: I wish that my twenty years ministry among you, may not be lost labour to any one of your souls.

-2. I wish that your next seeds-man may be more skilful and successful; that the good Lord will provide you a man, that may teach you in wisdom, gain you in love, lead you on to life, by an holy example; and if the Lord grant you this mercy, I wish that such an one may be dearly prized, and cheerfully accepted by you.
-God keep this slock from a ravening wolf, and a deceitful shepherd.

-3. I wish that there may be no root of bitterness springing up amongst you: that there be no divisions or contentions, but that you may live in peace and love, that the God of peace and love may be with you.
+- II.
+My parting wishes, and desires for you are. - 1.
+That the good seed which hath been sown amongst you were well-rooted in every heart: I wish that my twenty years' ministry among you may not be lost labour to any one of your souls. - 2.
+I wish that your next seedsman may be more skilful and successful; that the good Lord will provide you a man, that may teach you in wisdom, gain you in love, lead you on to life, by an holy example; and if the Lord grant you this mercy, I wish that such an one may be dearly prized, and cheerfully accepted by you.
+God keep this flock from a ravening wolf, and a deceitful shepherd! - 3.
+I wish that there may be no root of bitterness springing up amongst you; that there be no divisions or contentions, but that you may live in peace and love, that the God of peace and love may be with you. - 4.
+I wish that this place, where so much good seed hath been sown, may become a fruitful field; that the fruits of faith and repentance, the fruits of righteousness and holiness may be in you and abound; that you may be neither barren, nor unfruitful; that religion, in the power and practice of of righteousness and holiness abounding and growing up to eternal life,-if all this be to be wished, then give in your votes with mine; wish and pray,-pray and press on,-press on, and wait,-for the accomplishment of this grace in you all.
+I tell you again, I wish you well; and not only I.

-4. I wish that this place, where so much good seed hath been sown, may become a fruitful field, that the fruits of faith and repentance, the fruits of righteousness and holiness may be in you and abound; that you may be neither barren, nor unfruitful, that religion in the power and practice of it, may so visibly flourish, in the several persons, in the several families of this congregation, that they that go by, may see and say, This is the field which the Lord hath blessed.
+it, may so visibly flourish, in the several persons, in the several families of this congregation, that they that go by may see and say, "This is the field which the Lord hath blessed."

-5. I wish, that wherever clouds may at any time gather over you, may not fall down in a withering storm or a sweeping slood, but may pass away in a mist, or dissolve into a fruitful dew; that no persecutions or temptations may ever carry you down the stream with evil men, nor blight any hopeful beginnings, that are budding forth in any of your souls,: if tribulation should be any of your lots, I wish it may not be to you as the hail of Egypt, but as the dew of Hermon.

-I wish you a joyful harvest, that you may reap in eternity what hath been sown in time; may you now sow in righteousness, and hereafter reap in mercy: may every one that is now sowing in tears, forever reap in joy; may you that go on your way weeping, bearing precious seed, return with joy and bring your sheaves with you: may the showers of this day, be the watering of your feed, that it may spring up to eternal life.
+5. I wish, that whatever clouds may at any time gather over you, may not fall down in a withering storm, or a sweeping flood, but may pass away in a mist, or dissolve into a fruitful dew; that no persecutions or temptations may ever carry you down the stream with evil men, nor blight any hopeful beginnings, that are budding forth in any of your souls.
+If tribulation should be any of your lots, I wish it may not be to you as the hail of Egypt, but as the dew of Hermon.
+I wish you a joyful harvest, that you may reap in eternity, what hath been sown in time; may you now sow in righteousness, and hereafter reap in mercy, may every one that is now sowing in tears, for ever reap in joy; may you that go on your way weeping, bearing precious seed, return with joy and bring your sheaves with you; may the showers of this day be the watering of your seed, that it may spring up to eternal life.

-Brethren, my heart's defire for you all is, that you may be faved; and if there be any perfons that bear evil will to me, my particular wish for them is, the good will of him that dwelt in the bush be those men's portions for ever.

-These are some of my wishes for you: will you join your wishes with mine: will you turn your wishes into prayers, and let this be your prayer; 'The Lord grant thee thine heart's defire, and fulfil all thy mind.'
+Brethren, my heart's desire for you all is, that you may be saved; and if there be any persons that bear evil will to me, my particular wish for them is, the good-will of him that dwelt in the bush, be those men's portion for ever.
+These are some of my wishes for you; will you join your wishes with mine; will you turn your wishes into prayers, and let this be your prayer, "The Lord grant thee thine heart's desire, and fulfil all thy mind!"